-Thompson Coburn attorneys secured a favorable result for a pro bono client in one of the firm’s first cases with the Settlement Assistance Project, a volunteer program that connects Chicago litigators with low-income plaintiffs in employment discrimination cases.
+Thompson Coburn attorneys secured a favorable result for a pro bono client in one of the firm’s first cases with the Settlement Assistance Program, a volunteer program that connects Chicago litigators with low-income plaintiffs in employment discrimination cases.
 The program is run by the Chicago Lawyers’ Committee for Civil Rights Under the Law.

 Business litigation partners Todd Rowden and Susan Lorenc and associate Nikki Rivers represented the client, the supervisor of a moving company who alleged his former employer discriminated against him on the basis of race, national origin and age.
 After hours of pro bono work and a successful mediation hearing, the parties reached an agreement that benefits the plaintiff and spares the defendant company from prolonged litigation with a pro se plaintiff unfamiliar with the judicial system.